Housen Mushema: Acting

 Housen debuted his acting career in Shakespeare's play Macbeth in 2014.
-In the same year he got a regular role on the fourth season of The Hostel (TV series) (Serenity) produced by Fast Truck Productions playing Sokke.
-The TV series aired on NTV Uganda.
+In the same year he got a regular role on the fourth season of The Hostel (Serenity) produced by Fast Truck Productions, where he played Sokke.
+The television series aired on NTV Uganda.

-In 2016, he got a lead role as Balikoowa in the local comedy/drama series “Balikoowa in the City” another production of Fast Track Productions that currently airs on Spark TV.
+In 2016, he got a lead role as Balikoowa in the local comedy-drama series Balikoowa in the City another production by Fast Track Productions which aired on Spark TV.

-In May 2017, Housen took over the role of Andrew Masa from an original actor in Second Chance telenovela, a Ugandan remake of a popular Telemundo, El Cuerpo del Deseo.
-Second Chance airs on NTV UG and is produced by Phaz picture production alongside NTV Uganda.
+In May 2017, Housen took over the role of Andrew Masa from the original actor in the telenovela Second Chance, a Ugandan remake of Telemundo's El Cuerpo del Deseo.
+Second Chance aired on NTV UG and was produced by Phaz Pictures and NTV Uganda.

-Housen will play Mckenzie Mulumba in a Nana Kagga directed and produced upcoming new series called Reflections alongside other big celebrities like Malayika Nnyanzi, Cleopatra Koheirwe, Gladys Oyenbot and Andrew Kyamagero.
+Housen was later cast as Mckenzie Mulumba in Reflections, a series directed and produced by Nana Kagga, alongside Malayika Nnyanzi, Cleopatra Koheirwe, Gladys Oyenbot and Andrew Kyamagero.

-He has also acted in a number of music videos such as Otubattisa by Irene Ntale and Sheebah Karungi in 2014 and in Kyanagwe by Leila Kayondo in 2017.
+He has also appeared in several music videos, including "Otubattisa" by Irene Ntale and Sheebah Karungi in 2014 and "Kyaana gwe" by Leila Kayondo in 2017.

-Mushema's debut film role was in a leading role as Michael in a 2018 drama film Veronica's Wish, for which he received his first nomination.
+Mushema's debut film role was a leading role as Michael in a 2018 drama film Veronica's Wish, for which he received his first nomination.
 He was nominated for Best Actor in a Leading Role at the Uganda Film Awards 2018.

 Personal life

 Housen was born in Jinja and raised in Bweyogerere.
-He is a devout Muslim and the fourth and last child in the family.
+He is a devout Muslim and the fourth and youngest child in his family.
 His father was a prominent tailor in Kampala, which introduced him to fashion.